UK tells charities: no more cash if you don't come clean on abuse

 Prostitution is a crime in Haiti, but it was not entirely clear what other crimes the Oxfam officials may have committed.

-Oxfam receives around 32 million pounds ($44 million)of British government funding a year.
+Oxfam receives around 32 million pounds ($44 million) of British government funding a year.
 The European Commission has also said it could cut off its funding for Oxfam which stands at around 68 million euros ($84 million) a year.

 This week, Mordaunt called on all British charities active abroad to be transparent about their operations.